-PS4 Pro vs Xbox One S: Which console should you buy?
+PS4 Pro vs Xbox One S: Which console should you get?

-PS4 Pro vs Xbox One S: We take a detailed look at Sony and Microsoft’s current flagship consoles and see how the specs, features, games and more stack up to help you decide which machine is right for you.
+PS4 Pro vs Xbox One S: We take an in-depth look at Sony and Microsoft's current flagship consoles and see how the specs, features, games and more stack up to help you decide which machine is right for you.

 As well as comparing the two consoles, we’ll also answer plenty of common questions thrown around:

 - Which console is more powerful?